 WILDLIFE WATCHING -- Bald eagles are finally showing some interest in their traditional winter feast of spawning kokanee at Lake Coeur d'Alene.

-Carrie Hugo, U.S. Bureau of Land Management wildlife biologist, counted only 57 bald eagles today in the Wolf Lodge Bay area.
-That's up from two eagles counted during her weekly survey two weeks ago and up from 11 counted last week.
+Carrie Hugo, U.S. Bureau of Land Management wildlife biologist, counted 18 bald eagles today in the Wolf Lodge Bay area.
+That's up from four eagles counted last week during her weekly survey.

 - A record 273 bald eagles was counted at Lake Coeur d'Alene on Dec.
 29, 2011.

 The next cold snap could send more eagles this way.